marty90/DPMon/README.md

 ## Usage

-To use DPMon, you must instantiate an object of the `dpmon.DPMon`.
-When creating the object, you must provide:
+To use DPMon, you must instantiate an object of the `dpmon.DPMon`, setting the total privacy budget.
+Then, you can use the class methods to run queries on the data, specifying the privacy budget to allocate to each query.
+Check the module documentation for details.
-- `path`: The path do the data to be analyzed.
-Can be a string.
-When using the `local` engine, `path` can be a list of paths.
-When using the `spark` engine, the path is in the Spark format, thus can include `*` and `{...}` expression
-- `data_format`: must specify the data format: `tstat` of `nfdump`
-- `accountant`: a DiffPrivLib `BudgetAccountant` that specifies the privacy budget to limit the information it is possible to extract from the data.
-Create, for example, with: `diffprivlib.BudgetAccountant(epsilon=1.0)`
-- `engine = "local"`: enging to be used: `local` or `spark`
-- `spark=None`: in case `engine = "spark"`, you must provide a `SparkSession` as a Spark entrypoint
-- `direction="outgoing"`: whether to focus on `outgoing` flows (those issued by internal clients to the Internet) or `ingoing` flows (those issued by any Internet endpoint towards an internal client).
-See previous section
-- `ipasn_db=None`: the path of a file in `pyasn` format, used to map IP addresses to the corresponding ASN.
-If the file is provided, it is possible to make queries based on ASN - e.g., the volume to a specific ASN.
-- `head=None`: truncate the data to `head` lines.
-Useful for debugging.

 ## Limitations